-Molars - In most cases Byte does not move molars.
-Aligners do not cover molars all the time.
-In cases where Byte is not moving molars it is not necessary to cover them
+Molars - In most cases Byte aligners do not move molars.
+Aligners may not cover molars all the time.

 Wisdom Teeth - In the vast majority of cases customers can proceed with Byte aligners with presence of wisdom teeth.
 Customer should consult with family dentist or oral surgeon to determine need and timing of wisdom tooth removal.

 Do Not Use the product if you have the following conditions: